 How can we tear down these barriers?

-The use of digital solutions — especially those that are fully automated — provide a new frontier to help remove these barriers to care.
-In doing so, more people can benefit from evidence-based care such as CBT.
+The use of validated digital solutions, especially when in-person therapy is inaccessible, provide a new frontier to help remove barriers to care.
+More people can benefit from evidence-based care such as CBT.
 From experience, people love having the option to use technology to track progress and stay up to date on skills development.
-And a self-directed solution is the perfect way for people to practice “being their own therapist” — the ultimate goal of CBT.
+And an easily accessed solution is the perfect way for people to practice “being their own therapist” — the ultimate goal of CBT.

 The benefit of a digital solution rooted in CBT is that it can be used anywhere, at any time.
 This is not just a matter of convenience — it also lets the client practice skills right in the moment of need, which is the best time to practice!
-For folks who aren’t already in therapy, digital solutions offer a more affordable and less stigmatized first step into care.
-Whether used as a standalone strategy, in combination with therapy or medications, or to sustain skills practice afterwards, digital therapeutics are an essential ingredient of any mental health diet.
+For folks who aren’t able to access in-person therapy, digital solutions offer a more affordable, less stigmatized, alternative first step into care.
+Whether used in combination with therapy or medications, or to sustain skills practice afterwards, digital therapeutics are an essential ingredient of any mental health diet.

 Check out Daylight, a fully-automated digital solution to help employees overcome their worry and anxiety.
 Designed by leading clinical experts, Daylight features cognitive behavioral techniques and is backed by gold-standard clinical evidence.
 A published clinical study showed 71% of Daylight participants reduced their worry and anxiety, 57% reported improvement in their mood, and 47% experienced improved sleep (Carl et al., 2020).